-Contractors who lack the sophistication to run a Manual J load calculation prior to the actual heating installation usually recommend oversized equipment to protect themselves from complaints of poor indoor comfort.
-Consumers who purchase oversized HVAC systems often pay for excess capacity that will never be used.
+Contractors who lack the sophistication to run a Manual J load calculation prior to the actual heating installation usually recommend over-sized equipment to protect themselves from complaints of poor indoor comfort.
+Consumers who purchase over-sized HVAC systems often pay for excess capacity that will never be used.

 - Furnace: A furnace uses specially designed burners to create heat through the combustion process.
-In modern furnaces, an electronic ignition system is used to ignite natural gas, fuel oil or propane.
-A stainless steel or cast aluminum heat exchanger transfers heat between the combustion chamber and the air handler.
+In modern furnaces, an electronic ignition system is used to ignite natural gas, fuel oil or also propane.
+A stainless steel or cast aluminum heat exchanger transfers heat between the combustion chamber and also the air handler.
 The system blower forces the warm air through the ductwork directly into the living area.